-Because the polo shirt sits in the sporty-smart sweet spot, it works to upgrade your weekend looks, or reduce the stuffiness of your formalwear.
-“Shorts, denim and chinos make for the best companions, but a polo shirt can be smarted up with a blazer or relaxed with a lightweight bomber jacket,” says Phill Tarling, a stylist that counts M&S and Top Gear among previous paychecks.
+There are almost countless ways to wear a polo shirt.
+Because it sits in the sporty-smart sweet spot, it works to upgrade your weekend looks, or reduce the stuffiness of your formalwear.
+“Shorts, denim and chinos make for the best companions, but a polo shirt can be smartened up with a blazer or relaxed with a lightweight bomber jacket,” says Phill Tarling, a stylist that counts M&S and Top Gear among previous paychecks.
 “Just make sure the collar’s folded down, and save your favourite football polo jersey for match days only.”

 That’s summer sorted.
 Merci, René.

 The clue’s in the name, isn’t it?
 Ralph Lauren’s signature piece has been reimagined in countless ways over the years.
 Some styles bear the hallmarks and insignias of the sport that inspired the garment in the first place but many more are simply about can’t-be-beaten preppy fashion.
 Available in five fabrics and three fits, the brand also recently launched the Earth Polo, made out of recycled plastic bottles.

 It’d be unfair to chart the best of the bunch without referencing the very man that started it all.
 Though while Lacoste has built a reputation on classic iterations, know that modern – and dare we say it, cooler – choices exist, with larger motifs or interesting patterns and prints.